muchirajunior/muchirajunior/README.md

 - :tv: Watching some tech on YouTube
-- 🔭 I’m currently working with startups
+- 🔭 I’m enjoy working with startups
+- :rose: manipulating data  using python pandas and building sci-kit Learn ML Models
 - :star: I like using Firebase while building Flutter Apps
 - 🌱 I’m currently learning asp.net
 - :tada: I use PostgreSql, Mongo and Sqlite databases